Edgar Degas: Artistic career

 As his financial situation improved through sales of his own work, he was able to indulge his passion for collecting works by artists he admired: old masters such as El Greco and such contemporaries as Manet, Cassatt, Pissarro, Cézanne, Gauguin, Van Gogh, and Édouard Brandon.
 Three artists he idolized, Ingres, Delacroix, and Daumier, were especially well represented in his collection.

 In the late 1880s, Degas also developed a passion for photography.
 He photographed many of his friends, often by lamplight, as in his double portrait of Renoir and Mallarmé.
 Other photographs, depicting dancers and nudes, were used for reference in some of Degas's drawings, and paintings.

 As the years passed, Degas became isolated, due in part to his belief that a painter could have no personal life.
-The Dreyfus Affair controversy brought his anti-Semitic leanings to the fore and he broke with all his Jewish friends.
+The Dreyfus Affair controversy brought his antisemitic leanings to the fore and he broke with all his Jewish friends.
 His argumentative nature was deplored by Renoir, who said of him: "What a creature he was, that Degas!
 All his friends had to leave him; I was one of the last to go, but even I couldn't stay till the end."

 After 1890, Degas's eyesight, which had long troubled him, deteriorated further.
 Although he is known to have been working in pastel as late as the end of 1907, and is believed to have continued making sculptures as late as 1910, he apparently ceased working in 1912, when the impending demolition of his longtime residence on the rue Victor Massé forced him to move to quarters on the Boulevard de Clichy.
 He never married, and spent the last years of his life, nearly blind, restlessly wandering the streets of Paris before dying in September 1917.